Who sets the price of my gown?

 Our Wedding Dress Value Calculator will give you an estimate in seconds for the price of your gown - new or used.

-Figuring Out What Your Wedding Dress is Worth
+Figuring Out What Your Wedding Dress Is Worth

 This is a general guide for dresses that are less than 3 years old since being purchased, it does not take into consideration things like current style trends or designer brands that are in high demand: